 Chris Drake greets the participants and shares thought in the introduction session.

-LVE Workshop for Teachers in Kiddie Planet Preschool, Jakarta - 19-21 March 2019
+LVE Workshop for Teachers in Kiddie Planet Pre-school, Jakarta – March 2019

-Located at Kiddie Planet Montessori Preschool, Jakarta, an LVE Educator Workshop took place on March 19 - 21, 2019.
-There were 12 Preschool teachers who shared thoughts and skills with the facilitators, Wayan Rustiasa and Sony Jethnani.
-After the workshop, Karuna Bali received many positive testimonies from the participants.
-"I humbly and genuinely thank you for sharing with me the art of active listening.
-I am very sure that this value is going to enhance my relationship at home as well as in my center where I teach my Balvicas student" said one of the participants.
+Kiddie Planet Montessori Preschool, Jakarta hosted an LVE Educator Workshop from 19-21 March 2019 for 12 Pre-school teachers facilitated by Wayan Rustiasa and Sony Jethnani.
+It was a great success and as one participant put it: "I humbly and genuinely thank you for sharing with me the art of active listening.
+I am very sure that this skill is going to enhance my relationship at home as well as where I teach.”

-Group sharing provides each participant with a safe pace to express their feeling and thoughts.
+Group sharing provides each participant with a safe space in which to express their thoughts and feelings.

 Visualization gives a few moments to reconnect with our dream in the Rekindling Dream session.